-HIS 112 History of the West II (3)
+HIS 112 Western Civilization II (3)

 Students will examine the development of civilization with considerable attention to the contributions of the Renaissance, the Reformation, the Enlightenment, and the Scientific Revolution to the development of the modern world.
 After becoming familiar with the great events and personalities that have shaped the west, students will identify major philosophical trends that have created the modern world.